NicolasLK/College_Front-end_React_Project/ReadMe.md

 ## :art: Project:

-The project <b>Shopping list</b> simulates a shopping list or a To-do list watchever you want to call.
+The project <b>Shopping list</b> simulates a shopping list or a To-do list whatever you want to call.